hashicorp/terraform-website/content/source/docs/enterprise/api/index.html.md

 ## Versioning

 The API documented in these pages is the second version of TFE's API, and resides under the `/v2` prefix.
-For documentation of the `/v1` endpoints, see [the TFE (classic) API docs.](/docs/enterprise/api/index.html)
+For documentation of the `/v1` endpoints, see [the Terraform Enterprise (legacy) API docs.](/docs/enterprise-legacy/api/index.html)

 Future APIs will increment this version, leaving the `/v1` API intact, though in the future we might deprecate certain features.
 In that case, we'll provide ample notice to migrate to the new API.